patwynne/patwynne.github.io/_posts/2016-04-30-Attrition-Modelling-Using-xgboost.md

 In this post I will briefly outline how we use XGBoost to model student attrition.

-I start with a data frame named SpringSemesters.
+We start with a data frame named SpringSemesters.
 Each row in the data set represents a student enrolled in either the spring 14 or spring 15 semesters.
 If a student was enrolled in both the spring 14 and spring 15, they will have two rows in the data set.
 The data set has 26884 rows and 141 columns.

 # Partitioning the Data